 They walk among us: People who, for whatever reason, have never hopped on the shaving cream train.
-They say shaving cream is unnecessary and does nothing in the way of improving your overall experience of shaving.
-They swear by shaving with nothing more than water and a sharp blade.
+They argue that shaving cream is unnecessary and does nothing in the way of improving your overall experience of shaving, swearing instead by shaving with nothing more than water and a sharp blade.
 Are they onto something?
 Are they neglecting their skin?
 Esthetician and skincare expert Gregory Dylan adamantly argues for the latter.

 “Shaving cream or foam is essential to a good, clean shave,” he explains.
 “It provides slip for the razor and helps to minimize razor burn, while also helping to soften beard hairs for a smoother shave.
 A good shaving product will always improve the performance of your razor and the quality of your shave.”
 Lesson learned: Shaving cream does your face good, and many shaving myths are exactly that — myths.